Tips for Making Needle

 11. Wool can be matted even without a needle, just by rubbing, so to keep its fiber structure intact, it should be handled carefully before being felted.

 For a super smooth surface, choose thin wool and apply wet felting technique: dip your finished piece in soapy water and rub its surface thoroughly to mat any stray hairs left after needle felting.
 Wash your toy thoroughly after wet felting to avoid a yellowish tint from soap.
-Wet felting does diminish the size of the piece, especially if the piece hasn't been felted hard.
+Wet felting does diminish the size of the piece, especially if the piece hasn't been felted very hard.
 Unless you use wet felting, you may need finer needles to make the surface smooth.

 12. Limbs can be created separately and then needle